-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with ambiguous statutes.
-Level of Difficulty: 2 Medium Topic: Tax Research
+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with

-30. In researching a question of fact, the researcher will focus her efforts on identifying authorities with fact patterns similar to her client's facts.
+30. In researching a question of fact, the researcher should focus her efforts on identifying authorities with fact patterns similar to her client's facts.

-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with ambiguous statutes.
-Level of Difficulty: 2 Medium Topic: Tax Research
+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with